ben18785/introduction_to_ml/README.md

 There is an introductory problem set which is recommended for all newbies to machine learning:
 - [using linear regression to predict house prices](https://htmlpreview.github.io/?https://github.com/ben18785/introduction_to_ml/blob/main/problem_sets/s_applied_regression.nb.html).
 Here participants apply linear regression modelling and investigate how the model complexity affects its performance on training, validation and testing sets.
 The answers to this exercise are written in R [here](https://htmlpreview.github.io/?https://github.com/ben18785/introduction_to_ml/blob/main/problem_sets/answers/s_applied_regression.nb.html).

+The following problem sets invite participants to code up a few popular machine learning algorithms:

 - unsupervised learning:
   - [*Clustering via k-means*](https://htmlpreview.github.io/?https://github.com/ben18785/introduction_to_ml/blob/main/problem_sets/s_clustering_problems.nb.html).
 Here, participants code up their own clustering algorithm using the k-means method, which they then apply to the famous [_Iris_](./problem_sets/data/iris.csv) dataset (see the [Wikipedia entry](https://en.wikipedia.org/wiki/Iris_flower_data_set) for a good description of it).
 The answers (written in R) to this problem set are [here](https://htmlpreview.github.io/?https://github.com/ben18785/introduction_to_ml/blob/main/problem_sets/answers/s_clustering_problems_answers.nb.html).
 - supervised learning: